Skip to content

 The Royal Chariots Museum

-Considered one of the rarest museums of its kind and the fourth in the world after the museums of Russia, England, and Austria, the museum was established in the last quarter of the 20th century during the reign of Khedive Ismail to display the royal carriages and horses and it was originally called the “Department of the Khedive Carriages” and then its name changed to “Management of the Royal Stables” before finally settling on the Museum of Royal Carriages or Chariots.
+Considered one of the rarest museums of its kind and the fourth in the world after the museums of Russia, England, and Austria, the museum was established in the last quarter of the 20th century during the reign of Khedive Ismail to display the royal carriages and horses and it was initially called the “Department of the Khedive Carriages” and then its name changed to “Management of the Royal Stables” before finally settling on the Museum of Royal Carriages or Chariots.

 The most recent restoration of the museum building took place in 2017 and cost an estimated EGP 63 million.